-First, be sure your headshots are being done with a commercial-grade camera, not a smartphone or other point-and-shoot camera.
-If you settle for a smartphone selfie, it will not only look unprofessional, you might give an impression about how much you care about quality that you don’t want to give.
-So, it should also go without saying that you should work with a photographer that knows very well how to use a commercial-grade camera.
+First, be sure your headshots are being done by a professional with a commercial-grade camera, not a smartphone or other point-and-shoot camera.
+If you settle for a smartphone selfie, it will not only look unprofessional, you might give an impression about how little you care about quality that you don’t want to give.
+Also, steer clear of asking that friend that has a fancy camera to do it for you.
+There is much more to a professional headshot than this.

-You will usually want to opt for studio headshots.
+You will often want to opt for studio headshots.
 With good control of lighting by a photographer, they can fine-tune the look you are after.
 The photographer has complete control of lighting via the use of strobe lights.
 In natural light, lighting dynamics can vary.
 The sun, clouds, temperature and other ambient factors cannot be fully controlled.
-As a result, in almost all cases, studio lighting appears more polished.
+As a result, the look you are after may not be captured in natural light.

-However, natural light isn’t bad, and it shouldn’t be completely overlooked.
-In other words, outdoor headshots are also fine.
-Just know there might be more variables to consider.
 Also, not all studio lighting is created equal.
 There are different qualities to lights.
-So, check out the photographer’s portfolio for quality factors.
+So, check out the photographer’s portfolio for such quality factors.
 Have a conversation with your chosen photographer to help you decide on lighting, background options, and more.

 Your headshot is being used to sell you.
 So, be sure it represents you.
-In other words, don’t attempt to come across as someone you’re not or cannot pull off in person.
-So, light makeup is a good idea – or at least the usual amount of makeup you’d normally wear.
-To be a bit more precise here, if you’re an actor or model, wear the same amount of makeup you’d wear to a typical casting.
-For corporate, wear the same amount of makeup you’d wear for a client meeting.
+In other words, do not attempt to come across as someone you are not or cannot pull off in person.
+So, light makeup is a good idea – or at least the usual amount of makeup you would normally wear.
+To be a bit more precise here, if you are an actor or model, wear the same amount of makeup you would wear to a typical casting.
+For business professionals, wear the same amount of makeup you would wear for an important client meeting.

-Some photographers will tell you retouching a photo isn’t good.
-This just isn’t true.
+Some photographers will tell you retouching a photo is not good.
+This just is not true.
 There are always opportunities to retouch a photo without it misrepresenting who you are.
-This includes for items such as removing a stray or fly-away hair, a pimple or other non-permanent blemish, lint on a shirt, and so on.
+This includes for items such as removing a stray or fly-away hair, some acne or other non-permanent blemish, lint on a shirt, and so on.
 Fixing any of these items does not create a misrepresentation.
 Instead, it makes your headshot more polished.

 Tips to Prep Ahead of Your Headshot Session

-You might think to get a haircut and if you do, it’s a good idea to do so a few days prior to your session.
-This way, if you get a bad haircut, you’ll have time to recover or reschedule.
+You might think to get a haircut and if you do, it is a good idea to do so a few days prior to your session.
+This way, if you get a bad haircut, you will have time to recover or reschedule.
 As with makeup, try to make sure the haircut you get is common to your usual look.
 For example, if you are planning to grow out your hair soon, you probably will want to get your headshots after it is grown out.

 Get a good night’s sleep the night before so you look fresh the day of your session.
 It will also put you in a better mood, which can come across in your headshots.
-Drink lots of water too, the day before and day of, so your skin looks more naturally hydrated.
+Drink lots of water too for several days before your headshot session, so your skin looks better overall.

 Tips for During Your Headshot Session

-So, you’re at your session and ready to go.
+So, you are at your session and ready to go.
 Your headshot photographer will likely have suggestions for making the session go great.
-So, don’t be afraid to ask for tips.
+So, do not be afraid to ask for tips.
 Many actors and models are naturals at headshot sessions but for others it can be a nervous moment.
 Again, your headshot photographer can likely help make the session fun and relaxing.

 Naturally, your posture will come across in the photos.
-For corporate use, stand tall and firm but be sure you come across relaxed too.
-The point is to look as though you’re approachable.
-For actors and models, it’s all about getting in a groove, flow and character.
+For business professional use, stand tall and firm but be sure you come across relaxed too.
+The point is to look as though you are approachable.
+For actors and models, it is all about getting in a groove, flow and character.
 This is particularly true for actor theatrical headshots and model lifestyle shots.
 Again, your chosen photographer can probably provide guidance if needed.

 While taking the photos, making subtle adjustments with your head and face are all the difference.
 This includes less of a smile, more of smile, a tiny head tilt or tiny chin drop, and so on.

 There are many considerations for what to wear for headshots.
 But here are some quick tips… Avoid wearing plaids, stripes, strong colors, and generally busy clothing.
 Simple, natural and solid colors are best.
-The focus should be on you so, don’t wear anything that would be a barrier to that focus.
+The focus should be on you so, do not wear anything that would be a barrier to that focus.
 This includes too much jewelry.
 Also, be aware of clothing that has branding, such as logos, that might takeaway focus from you.

-Another popular thought on what to wear is to dress how you would when you’re meeting a new client.
+Another popular thought on what to wear is to dress how you would when you are meeting a new client.
 In this way, a new client seeing your headshot ahead of a meeting will enter the meeting with you having the comfort of a familiar impression of you.